omar-qasem/-InternIntelligence_Yolov11/README.md

 ## Conclusion
 This project demonstrates the effectiveness of the YOLO11n model in detecting various objects within a warehouse environment.
 The high precision, recall, and mAP scores indicate that the model performs well across different classes.
 Future work could involve further fine-tuning the model and expanding the dataset to improve performance even more.

----

-Make sure to replace `path/to/confusion_matrix.png` and `path/to/training_metrics.png` with the actual paths to your images in the repository.